MohanTheGoat/YeOldeCDev/README.md

-- 👋 Hi, I’m @YeOldeCDev
+- 👋 Hi, I’m @MohanTheGoat
-- 👀 I’m interested in graphics programming and C/C++ programming
+- 👀 I’m interested in learning Java and money
-- 🌱 I’m currently learning SDL2 and Rust
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on a game that I'm making
+- 💞️ I’m looking to make money

 <!---
 YeOldeCDev/YeOldeCDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.